d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 then covariate shift will always hold, including if label shift holds too.
-Interestingly, when we expect both label shift and covariate shift hold, it's often advantageous to work with the methods that flow from the label shift assumption.
+Interestingly, when we expect both label shift and covariate shift hold, it is often advantageous to work with the methods that flow from the label shift assumption.
 That's because these methods tend to involve manipulating objects that look like the label,